gimp-ci/docker-jenkins-gimp/debian-testing/README.md

 This will create the docker image and tag `gimp:latest`

-# Prepare gimp-data docker volume
+# Prepare gimp-git-data docker volume

-The `gimp-data` docker volume will be used by other docker containers to speed up cloning from gnome.
+The `gimp-git-data` docker volume will be used by other docker containers to speed up cloning from gnome.
 This has two benefits:

 - Cloning from GNOME infrastructure occurs more quickly.
 - Less strain is placed on GNOME infrastructure by locally caching the majority of the git data to be cloned.

-Create a `gimp-data` volume which will be used by GIMP for reference cloning.
+Create a `gimp-git-data` volume which will be used by GIMP for reference cloning.

-    docker volume create gimp-data
+    docker volume create gimp-git-data
-    docker run -iv gimp-data:/export -u root --rm gimp:latest /bin/bash < update-git-reference.sh
+    docker run -iv gimp-git-data:/export -u root --rm gimp:latest /bin/bash < update-git-reference.sh

 The `docker run` command can also be used to update the git data in the volume.